CGCookie/retopoflow/docs/faq.md

 ## Q: Why can I not select the geometry?

 If you have symmetry turned on, you can only select the geometry on the non-mirrored side of the model.
+Sometimes the geometry can snap to source surfaces that are "hidden" (see next Q).

+## Q: Why is my geometry below the source mesh?

+Sometimes when the source mesh contains objects that overlap (or nearly overlap), RetopoFlow will snap geometry to the inner surface.
+Use the "Push and Snap" operation under Options > Target Cleaning to push the vertices out along normal before snapping them back to the source surface.

 ## Q: I have symmetry turned on, but why is it not working?